explorer495/mkdocs-test/docs/diy/21-mega-harder.md

 ### Connect your track

 Don't skip this step if you don't yet have any track because the WiFi shield will cover the connectors.

-Create fly leads with a suitable pluggable connector for later.
+It's best to create fly leads with a suitable pluggable connectors for later.
+It makes it much easier to detach your command station from your layout when you need to fiddle with it or throw it against the wall out of sheer frustration.

 If you only have one piece of track for testing, wire it to the PROG track plug.